Skip to main content

 In addition to single-use plastic items, did you know that a massive amount of ocean microplastics come from clothing?
 A 2020 study conducted at the University of Plymouth reveals that, in one year, a single person can release nearly 300 million synthetic microfibers to their water supply through laundry and over 900 million microfibers to the air through daily wear.
 To combat this, we recommend the following.

 • Seek clothing made from natural materials, rather than plastic synthetics.
-Not only will this reduce the number of microplastics that leach into the water sources during laundry, but it will also free your largest organ—the skin—of synthetic materials.
-Materials to avoid include nylon, polyester, polyvinyl chloride (PVC), and rayon.
+This can help reduce the number of microplastics that enter our water sources during laundry.

 • Use a washing bag during laundry.
 Using tools like a Guppyfriend bag or Cora Ball will further reduce the number of microplastics and synthetic fibers that enter surrounding water sources.